Right Arrow

 By benchmarking performance, video analytics standardizes "best shift" practices and creates a "Gold-Standard" SOP from highest-performing runs.
 This converts tribal knowledge into teachable, auditable standards that can be uniformly applied across all shifts.

-Identifying and eliminating changeover bottlenecks
+Identifying and addressing changeover bottlenecks

-Advanced analytics systems process complex manufacturing data to identify bottlenecks that shift based on product mix, shift patterns, or seasonal variations—insights that static analysis methods often miss.
+Advanced analytics platforms process complex manufacturing data to identify bottlenecks that shift based on product mix, shift patterns, or seasonal variations—insights that static analysis methods often miss.
 Video AI excels by continuously observing throughput rates at each station, detecting unusual dwell times, and identifying where work accumulates.

 The technology exposes hidden process waste through computer vision analytics that detect: